 Over the course of 10 years, Céline Barral and Hervé Chastel shared a variety of Finance leadership roles at Hewlett-Packard (HP).
-Together they managed teams up to 120 people in Europe, Middle East and Africa and were praised for their high employee satisfaction scores and team spiritedness.
-Barral and Chastel were initially colleagues at HP, who understanding each other’s motivations, decided to co-apply for a role.
+Together they managed teams of up to 120 people in Europe, the Middle East and Africa and were praised for their high employee satisfaction scores and team spiritedness.
+Barral and Chastel were initially colleagues at HP, who understand each other’s motivations, and decided to co-apply for a role.
 “We both had excellent performance for many years and we highlighted all the benefits this setup could bring the company.
 They trusted us.
 We worked full-time for one month to speed up onboarding and training.
-After which point, we were up and running and moved to part time” say Barral and Chastel.
+After which point, we were up and running and moved to part-time” say Barral and Chastel.

-After 10 successful years in partnership, Barral and Chastel moved to separate endeavors.
-Looking back, Chastel says job sharing enabled him and Barral to make “better contributions to the success of the organization than if we had not been in job share.”
+After 10 successful years in partnership, Barral and Chastel moved to separate endeavours.
+Looking back, Chastel says job sharing enabled him and Barral to make “better contributions to the success of the organization than if we had not been in a job share.”
 Barral is proud she and Chastel took job sharing at HP from “the employee and management level to the executive suite.”
-Today, Barral is the founder of a financial consultancy, and she also coaches co-leaders who, like herself, see the value and business opportunity gain of being in a job share.
+Today, Barral is the founder of a financial consultancy, and she also coaches co-leaders who, like herself, see the value and business opportunity gained from being in a job share.

-Where and when people work has changed dramatically the last year and half.
-More companies are learning about how to implement hybrid, evaluating four-day work weeks whilst meeting 24/7 consumer expectations.
+Where and when people work has changed dramatically in the last year and a half.
+More companies are learning about how to implement hybrid, evaluating four-day workweeks whilst meeting 24/7 consumer expectations.
 Being creative and ingenious with work design, “how” people work, stands as a solution for enterprises.
-“Many jobs don’t fit in four-day work weeks.
-Job share ensures the work is really done with the level of quality needed” say Barral and Chastel, “job share is a win/win.
-Win for the company, win for the employees.”
+“Many jobs don’t fit in four-day workweeks.
+Job share ensures the work is really done with the level of quality needed” says Barral and Chastel, “job share is a win/win.
+A win for the company and a win for the employees.”